This topic describes how to configure a workbook on the workbook editing page.

 Comment: Add a comment to the workbook.

-Dropdown: Set custom values for cells in the workbook.
+Drop-down list: Set custom values for a cell in the workbook.

 Format

-You can format the content in the workbook.
+You can set the format for the content in a workbook.

 Data